 Soon after graduation Giuseppe became quickly entrenched in the Belgium scene working as a sideman before forming his Vogue Trio releasing their first album “Songbook” (Hypnote Records).
 This first opus earned the trio distinctions in various music magazines as well as an Octave de la Musique – PointCulture awarded in 2018.
 In addition to critical acclaim, the trio also embarked on tours of Japan and Central America next to regular performances in Europe.

 Giuseppe’s follow up release titled “The Endless Way”, due for release in November continues the line set forth in Songbook and includes music inspired by the influences they have been exposed to during their travels.

 In support of the new release, the band will once again hit the road with a long list of dates throughout the rest of this year and into 2020.
-The tour starts with two performances at the Baku jazz festival in Azerbaijan on the 19th and 20th of October.
-Further tour dates are listed below.
+Full tour dates are listed below.

 Friday 29 November – Headroom, Turnhout, Belgium

 Saturday 30 November – Jazz Station, Brussels, Belgium

 Sunday 15 December – Le Taquin, Toulouse, France

 Tuesday 17 December – Le Jam, Marseille, France